bluesky/bluesky/doc/source/debugging.rst

    config_bluesky_logging()

-It will display ``'bluesky'`` log records of ``WARNING`` level or higher in the terminal (standard out) with a formatting tailored to bluesky.
+It will display ``'bluesky'`` log records of ``WARNING`` level or higher in the terminal (standard out) with a format tailored to bluesky.

 Maximum verbosity
 -----------------